ruediger/help.github.com/_posts/2008-01-06-move-a-repo.markdown

 Direct move
 -----------

-Since we've had some user harassment lately, we've decided to restrict these transfers before a problem arises.
-Instead of being able to transfer to anyone and everyone, you can now only transfer a repo into an organization account for which you have admin rights.
-This should cover the majority of cases, in the rare chance you want to transfer to another user you can always contact support.

 You can transfer a repository you own into an organization account for which you have admin rights.
 This covers the majority of cases.
 You can [contact support](https://github.com/contact) in the rare chance you want to transfer to another user.

 In the admin page of your repository, you can find the following section: